cyverse-archive/Infosquito/README.md

         "status" : ( "failure" | "success" )
     }

-The "status" property will be "failure" if the request could not be handled, otherwise it will be "success".
+The _status_ property will be "failure" if the request could not be handled, otherwise it will be "success".

 The response object may have more properties specific to a given request.